-In addition to size, shape, location and
+In addition to size, shape, location an

+ā

 behavior, field marks can be used to help identify birds.
 If you can't identify

+So lo P

+Marks

+Kids in Parks ...
+Providing a network of fun-filled adventures that get kids and families active outdoors and connected to nature.

 Kids in Parks Founding Partners

-BlueCross BlueShield of North Carolina

-Foundation

-the shallows, flying overhead, or singing from the

-shrubs, many types of birds specialize in a life on

-or near the coast.
+1 BlueCross BlueShield of North Carolina Foundation Great Blue Heron Ardea herodias hoarse "fraawnk" Whether perching in the trees, wading in the shallows, flying overhead, or singing from the shrubs, many types of birds specialize in a life on or near the coast.
 Use this brochure to see how many birds you can find on your hike today.
+Birds Coast of the